jentery/466/index.md

 * Audio should correspond with one to two minutes of a specific television show or film
 * However many tracks or recordings you deem necessary
 * A title for the piece (also the title for your blog entry)
-* At least one voice-over track, however long you deem appropriate (voice does not need to be yours)
+* At least one voice-over track, however long you deem appropriate (the voice does not need to be yours)
 * Effects and generated sounds are encouraged
 * Voices can be altered/edited
 * A precise, polished rationale for your piece (~250 words)